 Real Time Net Worth: $34.3 billion

 Michael Dell made $80,000 by selling computers out of his dorm room at the University of Texas at the age of 19.
 He achieved this feat by the end of his freshman year.
 His company, PCs Limited had $1,000 in start-up capital.
 After this, he dropped out of college to run his company full-time.
-PCs Limited then became the Dell Computer Corporation and finally Dell Inc.
+PCs Limited then became the Dell Computer Corporation and finally is known to be Dell Inc now.

 As of 2016, Michael Dell is the chairman and CEO of Dell Technologies.
-It was formed after the merger between Dell merged and the computer storage giant EMC.
+It was formed after the merger between Dell and the computer storage giant EMC took place.
 MSD Capital, Michael’s private investment firm has most of Dell’s fortune.
 MSD Capital has stakes in various hotels and restaurants.

 Real Time Net Worth: $38.3 billion